Lionel Dawson-Damer, 4th Earl of Portarlington

-Lionel Seymour William Dawson-Damer, 4th Earl of Portarlington (7 April 1832 – 17 December 1892), known as Lionel Dawson-Damer until 1889, was a British peer and Conservative politician.
+Lionel Seymour William Dawson-Damer, 4th Earl of Portarlington DL (7 April 1832 – 17 December 1892), known as Lionel Dawson-Damer until 1889, was a British peer and Conservative politician.

-Background
+Early life

 Portarlington was the only son of the Hon.
+George Dawson-Damer and the former Mary Georgiana Emma Seymour.
+Among his siblings were Lady Georgiana (wife of the 3rd Earl Fortescue) and Lady Constance (wife of Sir John Leslie, 1st Baronet).

+His father was a younger son of John Dawson, 1st Earl of Portarlington and Lady Caroline Stuart (a daughter of Prime Minister John Stuart, 3rd Earl of Bute).
+His maternal grandparents were Lord Hugh Seymour (a younger son of the 1st Marquess of Hertford) and the former Lady Anne Horatia Waldegrave (a daughter of the 2nd Earl Waldegrave).

-George Dawson-Damer, younger son of John Dawson, 1st Earl of Portarlington.
-His mother was Mary Georgiana Emma, daughter of Lord Hugh Seymour.
-According to a private letter between Louisa & Eddy Eliot, dated 27 Sep 1841, their brother's friend "Seymour Damer is gone to school in Liverpool".
+According to a private letter between Louisa and Eddy Eliot, dated 27 September 1841, their brother's friend "Seymour Damer is gone to school in Liverpool".

-Political career
+Career

 Portarlington was returned to Parliament for the Portarlington constituency in 1857, a seat he held until 1865 and again between 1868 and 1880.
-In 1889 he succeeded his cousin as fourth Earl of Portarlington.
+In 1889 he succeeded his cousin Henry as fourth Earl of Portarlington.
 However, as this was an Irish peerage he was not allowed to take a seat in the House of Lords.

 He was promoted from cornet to lieutenant in the Dorsetshire Yeomanry on 20 April 1858.

-Family
+Personal life

+Lord Portarlington married the Hon.
+Harriett Lydia Montagu, eldest daughter and co-heiress of Henry Montagu, 6th Baron Rokeby, on 19 April 1855.
+Together, they were the parents of several children, including: